Mark Hughes: Return to Manchester United

-In May 1988, Hughes returned to Manchester United, managed by Sir Alex Ferguson, for a then club record fee of £1.8 million.
+In May 1988, Hughes returned to Manchester United, managed by Alex Ferguson, for a then club record fee of £1.8 million.
 As he had done in his first spell at Old Trafford, Hughes proved to be a dynamic goalscorer and was a key player for the club over the next seven years.
 Alex Ferguson had been keen on re-signing Hughes for United soon after becoming manager in November 1986, but Hughes would have been liable for taxation on money earned playing overseas if he had returned to England before April 1988.

 In 1988–89, his first season back in England, United disappointed in the league and finished 11th after an erratic season.
 They had gone ten league matches without a win in the autumn but then went on a strong run after the turn of the new year to lift them to third place, only for a late season collapse to drag them down to mid-table.
 Hughes was voted PFA Player of the Year, the first Manchester United player to be credited with that award, in its 16th season.
 He was also United's joint top scorer that season, along with Brian McClair, on 16 goals.

-A year later, Hughes scored twice as United drew 3–3 with Crystal Palace in the FA Cup final, before a Lee Martin goal in the replay gave United their first major trophy in five years.
+A year later, Hughes scored twice as United drew 3–3 with Crystal Palace in the 1990 FA Cup final, before a Lee Martin goal in the replay gave United their first major trophy in five years.
 He was United's top goalscorer that season, scoring 15 goals in all competitions; 13 of his goals had come in the league, where United finished a disappointing 13th.
 He scored his third United hat-trick in a September clash against Millwall in the league at Old Trafford, which United won 5–1.

 The following season, Hughes scored both goals against former club Barcelona as United lifted the UEFA Cup Winners' Cup, winning the final 2–1 in Rotterdam.
 Once again, he was their top scorer, this time with 21 goals in all competitions, although his tally in the league was bettered by Brian McClair and Steve Bruce.
 They also reached the Football League Cup final that year, but United suffered a shock 1–0 defeat to a Sheffield Wednesday side managed by Ron Atkinson, who had been Hughes's manager in his first spell at Old Trafford.
 Hughes was also voted PFA Player of the Year again this season.
 The 1990–91 season also saw Hughes score the last of his four hat-tricks for United, in a League Cup quarter-final replay against Southampton at Old Trafford, which United won 3–2.
 In 1991–92, Hughes suffered the disappointment of missing out on a league title medal as United were pipped to the title by Leeds United, but had some compensation in the form of a League Cup winner's medal.
 He found the net 11 times in the league and 14 times in all competitions.